-Climate change will have an effect on sea levels, weather patterns and rainfall intensity.
+Climate change will influence sea levels, weather patterns and rainfall intensity.
 These changes in turn will increase natural hazard risks such as flooding from extreme rainfall, inundation (flooding from the harbour/sea), erosion (coastal and inner harbour), tsunami and liquefaction.

 Sea level rise scenarios

 Researchers world-wide, including the Intergovernmental Panel on Climate Change (IPCC), had based their projections for sea level rise on four scenarios called Representative Concentration Pathways (RCPs), based on different greenhouse gas emissions levels: RCP2.6, RCP4.5, RCP6.0 and RCP8.5.
 This reflects the range of possibilities of how the world is going to manage greenhouse gas emissions, and therefore how the sea may respond.